jkeohan/rctr-8-2-21/w02d03/intro-to-props.md

 ### Bonus - The ...spread Operator and Object Destructuring

-Since passing props is a requirement in React there are a few shortcuts we can make when passing them.
+Since passing props is a requirement in React there are a few shortcuts we can take.

 #### Using The ...spread Operator

-The first is that we can use the `...spread` operator to pass all the key:value's down instead of writing them out one at a time.
+The first is that we can use the `...spread` operator to pass all the **key:value's** down instead of writing them out one at a time.

 In `Card.js` let's replace all those hard coded props, except `key`, with the `...spread` operator.